php-fig/fig-standards/proposed/autoloader/combined.md

 3. Specification
 ----------------

+### 3.1.
+Fully-Qualifed Class Names

-- The fully qualified class name MUST begin with a top-level namespace name, which MUST be followed by zero or more sub-namespace names, and MUST end in a class name.
+The fully qualified class name MUST begin with a top-level namespace name, which MUST be followed by zero or more sub-namespace names, and MUST end in a class name.

+### 3.2 Namespace Prefixes and Base Directories

-- A namespace prefix of the fully qualified class name MUST be mapped to a base directory; that namespace prefix MAY be mapped to more than one base directory.
+At least one namespace prefix of the fully qualified class name MUST correspond to a base directory.

+A namespace prefix MAY correspond to more than one base directory.

+### 3.3.
+Registered Autoloaders

-- The fully-qualified class name MUST be transformed into a mapped file name
+The registered autoloader MUST be transform the fully-qualified class name using the rules in section 3.4; the result MUST be suffixed with `.php` to result in a mapped file name.
-  by:

-    - replacing the namespace prefix in the fully-qualified class name with the associated base directory;

-    - replacing namespace separators in the relative class name with directory separators; and,

-    - suffixing the result with `.php`.

-- If the mapped file name exists in the file system, the registered autoloader MUST include or require it.
+If the mapped file name exists in the file system, the registered autoloader MUST include or require it.

-- The registered autoloader MUST NOT throw exceptions, MUST NOT raise errors of any level, and SHOULD NOT return a value.
+The registered autoloader MUST NOT throw exceptions, MUST NOT raise errors of any level, and SHOULD NOT return a value.

+### 3.4.
+Transformation

+The namespace prefix in the fully-qualified class name MUST be replaced with the corresponding base directory,

+Namespace separators in the relative class name MUST be replaced with directory separators.

 4. Implementations